alanxoc3/pico-8-work/2023-bwpicodex/README.md

 - M_MIMIC
 - M_TRANSFORM

-Smeargle still can't sketch these moves:
+Smeargle still can't sketch these moves: (probably mimic would do the same thing, but transform would only not do struggle)
 - M_EXPLOSION
 - M_SELFDESTRUCT
 - M_SKETCH